Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details.md

 ### Matching and retrieving values by keys

 By default, keys and the associated values are sourced from the current event that is being processed by the Rules Engine.
-In addition to that, there are some special key prefixes that can cause the values to be sourced from other locations known to the Experience Platform SDKs.
+There are also some special key prefixes that can cause the values to be sourced from other locations known to the Experience Platform SDKs.

 To avoid collisions, special key prefixes always start with `~` (tilde) to differentiate them from the standard event key names.